Advancing Intelligent Sequence Modeling: Evolution, Trade-offs, and Applications of State-Space Architectures from S4 to Mamba: Fundamentals of State Space Models (SSMs)

 The dual formulation of discrete-time SSMs—recurrent and convolutional—demonstrates their versatility and adaptability to different computational constraints.
 Recurrent SSMs are more suitable for streaming and autoregressive tasks, where maintaining sequential order is essential.
 Convolutional SSMs, on the other hand, excel in batch processing and large-scale training, benefiting from depthwise computation and GPU acceleration.
 Recent advancements, such as Mamba and S4, have introduced structured state-space optimizations, enabling SSMs to achieve state-of-the-art performance while maintaining linear computational complexity.

 As research continues to evolve, the discrete-time representation of SSMs is proving to be a powerful alternative to Transformers for many real-world applications.
-By leveraging structured state-space dynamics, these models can efficiently handle long sequences, bridging the gap between differential equation-based models, RNNs, and convolutional architectures \cite{gu2021combining}.
+By leveraging structured state-space dynamics, these models can efficiently handle long sequences, bridging the gap between differential equation-based models, RNNs, and convolutional architectures \citep{gu2021combining}.

-\subsubsection{Convolutional Formulation of SSMs:}
+\subsubsection{Convolutional Formulation of SSMs}

 The convolutional perspective of SSMs transforms the input sequence through a structured, linear state transition, allowing for parallel computation over long sequences.
 As depicted in the provided image, SSMs can be rewritten in a discretized convolutional form, where the latent state evolution is governed by a transition matrix \( A \) and input transformation matrix \( B \) \citep{gu2021combining}.
-This results in a system response that can be computed efficiently using the following discrete-time formulation:
+This results in a system response that can be computed efficiently using the following discrete-time formulation: where: \begin{itemize} \item \( h_t \) represents the hidden state, \item \( u_t \) is the input at time step \( t \), \item \( A, B, C, D \) are learned parameters that define state transitions. \end{itemize}